BenjaminBrxun/sonar/README.md

 $ docker compose up -d
 ```

-The frontend application should run locally at the following address: http://localhost:8080
+The frontend application should run at the following address: http://localhost:8080
+(port:3000 when started without docker compose)

 The communication interfaces are documented with a Swagger UI (REST & MQTT), these can be accessed at: